mfornos/awesome-microservices/README.md

 - [Amalgam8](https://github.com/amalgam8) - Content-based routing fabric for polyglot microservices.
 - [Ambassador](https://www.getambassador.io) - Kubernetes-native API gateway for microservices built on Envoy.
 - [Annon](https://github.com/nebo15/annon.api) - Open source API gateway with built-in API management, authentication and status pages written in Elixir.
+- [APIcast](https://github.com/3scale/APIcast) - APIcast is an API gateway built on top of NGINX.
+It is part of the Red Hat 3scale API Management Platform.
 - [Caddy](https://caddyserver.com/) - Extensible HTTP/2 web server with automatic HTTPS.
 - [Camel](http://camel.apache.org/) - Empowers you to define routing and mediation rules in a variety of domain-specific languages, including a Java-based fluent API, Spring or Blueprint XML configuration files, and a Scala DSL.
 - [Envoy](https://github.com/lyft/envoy) - Open source edge and service proxy, from the developers at Lyft.
 - [Express Gateway](https://www.express-gateway.io/) - A microservices API gateway built on Express.js.
 - [Fabio](https://github.com/eBay/fabio) - A fast, modern, zero-conf load balancing HTTP/S router for deploying microservices managed by Consul.
+- [Gravitee](https://github.com/gravitee-io/gravitee-gateway) - The gateway is able to apply policies (ie. rules) to both HTTP requests and responses according to your needs, meaning that you can enhance requests and responses processing by adding transformation, security, and many other crazy features!
 - [HAProxy](http://www.haproxy.org/) - Reliable, high Performance TCP/HTTP load balancer.
 - [Istio](https://istio.io/) - An open platform to connect, manage, and secure microservices.
 - [Janus](https://github.com/hellofresh/janus) - An API Gateway written in Go.